-TTF Prices Hold Advance
+TTF Prices Rise Further

 2026-04-22 01:51 By Judith Sib-at 1 min. read

-European natural gas futures held their recent gains at around €42 per MWh on Wednesday, as prospects for a second round of US-Iran peace talks appeared uncertain, with the Strait of Hormuz remaining choked.
+European natural gas futures climbed above €43 per MWh on Wednesday, marking a third consecutive session of gains as prospects for a second round of US-Iran peace talks appeared uncertain, with the Strait of Hormuz remaining choked.

-Reports indicated that Vice President JD Vance, who was expected to lead US negotiators if discussions proceeded, canceled a planned trip to Pakistan after Iran said no final decision had been made on whether to attend.
+Reports indicated that Vice President JD Vance, who was expected to lead US negotiators if discussions proceed, canceled a planned trip to Pakistan after Iran said no final decision had been made on whether to attend.

 Still, supply risks remain elevated as Hormuz stayed closed to shipping.